-It is much, much better to get on a good and decent track instead of telling or learning of a sidetracking approach.
+It is much, much better to get on a good and decent track than telling or learning of a sidetracking approach.
 Yet here we go again:

 Self-Realization Fellowship, SRF, is headquartered in California.
 It was registered as a church in California on March 29, 1935 and is governed by monks and nuns who are ordained Hindu swamis, yet say their aims and ideals include to show "original Christianity as taught by Christ" too.

 Hinduism contains much significant lore.
 Its teachings cover much ground for swamis, householders and many others.
 There's a right way of doing a thing, a wrong way and perhaps the way they do it in the Army.
 However, hypocricy is not good for your developing artistry.
 Jesus condemned it - not artistry -, frankly.

 Many senior monks in SRF and others were OK . . .
 But the leadership today seems to have deflected from the way Yogananda wanted implemented - so there is no accredited SRF University on a hill, no self-supporting communities - but he wanted them both, and did he not say "Where there is a will there is a way?"

 Q: I seem to have a new theme in life: to clear the world of new age Hindu worshippers.
 Are you Atheist?